Chapter 4: Creating Your Real Estate Investing Business Plan

 Assistance with Analysis:

-It is important to master the art of deal analysis (which we'll cover more in chapter five).
-There are hundreds of considerations when searching for your first real estate investment deal - so having someone else looking at your numbers will increases your odds of an accurate analysis.
+It is important to master the art of deal analysis (which we'll cover more in chapter 5).
+There are hundreds of considerations when searching for your first real estate investment deal, so having someone else looking at your numbers will increases your odds of an accurate analysis.

 When investing in real estate, there are a lot of tasks that can easily overwhelm your life.
 Effectively and fairly dividing tasks can ensure that all partners are able to contribute to the business without being overwhelmed.

 Networking with others within and outside the real estate industry is vital to the growth of your real estate investing endeavors.
 In a partnership, each partner already comes to the table with their own network of connections.

 A partnership, if both sides do their part, will help to keep the business moving forward; you've got a built-in accountability partner to keep you to task.
 When one partner begins to falter, the other can step in and assist to ensure the team is moving forward.

 Starting out in real estate investing can be overwhelming.
 A partnership can help inspire confidence and motivation when obstacles arise.
 A good partnership can be revitalizing and motivating.